Perfumed gloves: Practice of perfuming

+Amber gloves

+Amber gloves were perfumed with "grey amber" or ambergris, produced by sperm whales.
+This was an expensive material, and substitute scents were made from mixes of musk, civet, gum tragacanth and other ingredients.
+During the election of the Pope in January 1550, the Cardinals placed bets on the outcome, wagering valuable amber gloves, which were "essential" costume in Rome according to the Venetian ambassador.
+The Spanish ambassador, the Marquis of Hinojosa, brought 200 pairs of amber gloves to distribute as diplomatic gifts at the English court in 1624.

+In October 1611, the English diplomat John Digby reported a rumour that the strong scent of amber gloves worn by Philip III of Spain had accidentally led to the death of the Margaret of Austria, Queen of Spain in childbirth.

 Perfumed gloves as gifts

 Catherine de Medici (1519-1589) gave gloves to her daughter Elisabeth of Valois (1545-1568), wife of Philip II of Spain.
 Isabella D'Este (1474-1539) made her own scents and gave gloves to Claude of France (1499-1524).
 Perfumed gloves were often given as presents by aristocrats and courtiers in Tudor and Stuart England.

 Elizabeth Neville, a daughter of John Neville of Chevet, had a pair of perfumed gloves costing £3-4s in her wedding apparel in 1526.
 Archangelo Arcano, one of Henry VIII's gunners and military engineers gave the king perfumed gloves, and Princess Mary was given perfumed gloves.